boulder-on/JPassport/README.md

 __-Djava.library.path=[path to lib] -Dforeign.restricted=permit__

+JPassport works by writing a class that implements your interface, compiling it and passing it back to you.
 By default, the classes are written to the folder specified by System.getProperty("java.io.tmpdir").
 If you provide the system property __"jpassport.build.home"__ then the classes will be written and compiled there.